Joseph-m-l/seth_material_rag/corpus/README.md

 Speaker values: Seth, Rob, Jane
 Type values: statement, note, delivery, chapter_start

-Step 3: Verification
+### Step 3: Verification
 Annotated XML is spot-checked for tag consistency using DeepSeek as a second pass.

 Annotation prompt
-The exact prompt used for Qwen2.5-Coder is available in annotations/prompt.md.
+The exact prompt used for Qwen2.5-Coder is available in annotations/qwen_2.5_coder_prompt_for_S_Sp.md

 Currently indexed in ChromaDB
-Seth Speaks, Part One — Chapters 1–9 (Sessions 511–537, personal sessions excluded):
+Seth Speaks, Chapters 1–9 (Sessions 511–537, personal sessions excluded):

 Chapter 1: I Do Not Have a Physical Body, Yet I Am Writing This Book